 And what better opportunity to put yourself to the test than this, with the security of having a guide at your disposal who has not only experienced these situations but can also master them and provide valuable tips for dealing with them even when you are out in the field, on your own.

 To close the day, there will be editing sessions of the work done so far, with ample time for discussion and debate every evening- and sometimes at night.
-In addition, the programme for the following day will be defined, including any changes to the travel route.
+In addition, the schedule for the following day will be determined, including any changes to the travel route.

-The permanent guidance of Gabriele Orlini will ensure the right direction in the development of the projects and will be continuous support for each participant during the fieldwork.
+The constant guidance of Gabriele Orlini will ensure the right direction in project development and will be an ongoing support for each participant during fieldwork.

 If you want an all-inclusive trip or a workshop where you are told how good you are, Cambodia 2019 is not for you.
 Here we create people aware of their capabilities, future professionals, who know how to bring out unimaginable resources but also know when it is time to step aside.
 Not superheroes but witnesses to stories.